This is the best Caesar salad I know how to make. Homemade dressing. Homemade croutons. Fresh grated parmesan. Delicious.

-Homemade Caesar salad dressing is only half the story.
+Homemade dressing is only half the story.
 The croutons are the real star.
 Sounds crazy.
 I know.
 But it’s amazing what a difference they make.

 Caesar salad with roasted garlic croutons is not your every day Caesar salad.
 It’s more work.
 But if you really want to show off.
 Really want to impress.
+If you want to make the best Caesar salad you can.
 Then this is the one.

 caesar salad with roasted garlic croutons

 - 1 coddled egg yolk - see instructions